Felony Larceny

 Few employers wish to have employees with a reputation for theft, stealing company property, or misappropriation of assets.

-What is a Felony Larceny?"Both misdemeanor and felony larceny charges deserve the attention of a dedicated criminal defense lawyer."
+“Both misdemeanor and felony larceny charges deserve the attention of a dedicated criminal defense lawyer.”

 - David Courie, Criminal Lawyer